VladKlimen/iot_course_final_project/README.md

-# IoT Project – Smart Fitness Bracelet and Exercise Repetition Counter
-This course project is an Arduino-based wrist bracelet that tracks your progress during training.
+Smart Fitness Bracelet and Exercise Repetition Counter This course project is an Arduino-based wrist bracelet that tracks your progress during training.
 It supports various exercises, including running and walking (step counter), squats, abdominal workouts, jumps, weight exercises, and other gym routines.

 <p align="center">